 With the Git-based system, devs can work locally and still be part of the CMS.
 This means that the devs can use the tools they prefer and work with daily, with no restraint.

-Traditional CMS platforms are not able to deliver such an experience but an API-based CMS can.
-All brands need to do is to simply develop an API for that device or touchpoint and then plug it into their stack.
+Traditional CMS platforms are not able to deliver customized experiences on all devices but an API-based CMS can.
+All brands need to do is simply develop an API for that device or touchpoint and then plug it into their stack.

-There are absolutely no restrictions on what device you can deliver experiences.
+There are absolutely no restrictions on what device you can deliver the experiences.

 With API-based CMS, all the content is stored centrally which enables brands to deliver their content to any channel.
 This means that the content creators can write their content once and then repurpose it for any channel or device.
 In the omnichannel world of today, this comes as a huge benefit as it saves a lot of time and removes the need of having to create content for each channel separately.